coopTilleuls/CarRental/README.markdown

     php app/console fos:user:create --super-admin kevin kevin@example.com mypassword

+Install assets:

+    php app/console assets:install web/

+Go to `http://localhost/` and enjoy.

 License
 -------

 This bundle is under the AGPL v3 license.
-See the complete license in the file `LICENSE`
+See the complete license in the file `LICENSE`.